 A specific event that invokes automatic protective action, such as reactor trip, SCS startup, RB Isolation, etc is referred to as a DBE.
 DBEs are representative of abnormal plant operation scenarios, each occurring frequently enough to exceed the "beyond design" cut-off of 1x10-5 occurrences per plant year.
 In the GT-MHR design, these events were separately classified as "safety-related" or "non-safety."
 The RPS and IPS provide logic and overrides that interrupt normal control actions during a DBE.
 Tables 3-13 and 3-14 contain a list of the expected DBEs for the NGNP.
-In Table 3-13, the events are classified as "safety-related" because they lead to a control rod trip or isolation of the RB, which are both NGNP "safety-related" end actions.
+In Table 3-13, the events are classified as "safety-related" end actions.
 The events in Table 3-14 do not lead to "safety-related" end actions.